Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Where the Good Bugs Eat the Bad Bugs

 A healthy garden is a mini-ecosystem where beneficial insects, birds, bats, toads and other animals provide natural biological controls against many common pests.
 Infestations of bad bugs can become problematic because many gardeners do not provide the right environment to attract these natural predators.
 Inviting beneficial insects and predators into your backyard to take up permanent residence helps with keeping the numbers of pests in check and under control without the need for harmful poisons and expensive pesticides.

-Most gardeners instantly recognize a lady beetle or a praying mantis, and welcome these hungry predators into their gardens to feast on aphids and other bad bugs.
+Most gardeners instantly recognize a lady beetle or a praying mantis and welcome these hungry predators into their gardens to feast on aphids and other bad bugs.
 But there are many other beneficial garden insects and animals that are not quite as cute or as easily recognized as friendly allies to gardeners.
-Encouraging spiders, dragonflies, damselflies and other beneficial insects into your garden will help improve nature's balance between predator and prey, and adds to the diversity, beauty and interest of your gardens and landscapes.
+Encouraging spiders, dragonflies, damselflies and other beneficial insects into your garden will help improve nature's balance between predator and prey while adding to the diversity, beauty and interest of your gardens and landscapes.

 Attracting Beneficial Insects to the Garden

 Most pesticides do not discriminate between pests and beneficial bugs.
 Applying broad-spectrum poisons to your plants can wipe out the predator insects as well as the intended targets.